 Unschooling: It may come as a surprise to learn that unschoolers often use books, even schoolbooks!
 The difference is that students can choose what, when and how they want to learn.
 Oak Meadow books are appealing to many students who are exploring their passions because our assignments are often creative, artistic and unique (just like many unschoolers are).
 Sharing curriculum books on subjects your unschooler is interested in can give your child another option in the wide world of learning that surrounds us all.

 “The curriculum has meant everything to us.
 We have a positive view of life, our daughter feels empowered.
 The curriculum teaches her what she needs but keeps enough free time for her to “know herself.”
 She has become such a helpful member of our family regarding chores and a daily rhythm, and she is loved by friends at co-op, soccer, etc. We are so in love with Oak Meadow.
 It fits us perfectly.”

 Whatever your approach, Oak Meadow curriculum invites customization—and encourages you to infuse the experience with your family’s own interests, ideas, and resources.
 Oak Meadow also provides wonderful supportive resources and inspiration for all our families that can enhance the overall learning experience.
 Find great ideas on our over 50 searchable boards on Pinterest, join our lively and encouraging community on our Facebook page, and subscribe to our free education journal, Living Education, for homeschooling information, advice, research, and inspiring ideas.
-And of course, In the Meadow will continue to bring you resources and thought-provoking blogs throughout the year.

 As you search for the right fit for your family, we’re here to help.
 And please let us know what homeschooling style works best for you and your family!
 We love to hear how families use our curriculum to support their home learning in whatever direction it takes them.